nordali/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a post-doctoral research associate for the Snapp Lab within the Department of Plant, Soil and Microbial Sciences at Michigan State University (MSU).
-My research focuses on working with smallholder farmers applying agroecological principles to maize-legume cropping systems.
+I’m a post-doctoral research associate for the Snapp Lab at Michigan State University (MSU).
+My research focuses on identifying sustainable agricultural practices with a focus on smallholder farming systems in Sub-Saharan Africa.
+My PhD research focused on maize-legume cropping systems in Tanzania at different scales taking an interdisciplinary approach to evaluating legume production through integrating field trials, on-farm assessments, and current extension systems.

+I believe that through applying agro-ecological principles to assess current and experimental management practices we can improve our current agricultural systems impact on both the environment and people.
+I prioritize research and projects that bring researchers and farmers together to identify tools that support the integration of sustainable practices and are compatible with farmers needs and conditions.
+Check out my work below and feel free to reach out with collaboration ideas!